zzulueta/github-copilot-L400-exercises/Exercises/Exercises1.md

 3. Ask: `Are all routes following the same pattern?`
 4. **Learning**: Identify consistency in the codebase

+**Reflection**:
+   - How did `/explain` help in understanding code?
+   - How did workspace-level context improve architectural understanding?
+   - How did file-level context help in understanding specific implementations?

 ---

 ## **Exercise 5: Feature Development Workflow**